 an EV adjustment,

 as the case may be.

+The Commission will not amend the price path for the application of a next closest alternative approach more than is necessary to adopt the effect of that next closest alternative approach in the price-quality path.

+The Commission will not amend the price-quality path for the application of s 52Q in respect of an unworkable requirement in a s 52P determination more than is necessary to adopt the effect of that s 52Q amendment in the price-quality path.

 Where the Commission's reconsideration of the IPP was triggered by a catastrophic event, in determining the extent of the amendment required, the Commission will consider the extent to which Transpower has demonstrated that it has reviewed its capital expenditure and operating expenditure plans for the remainder of the regulatory period and made such substitutions as is possible without adversely affecting its ability to meet the grid output targets associated with revenue-linked grid output measures.